MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 Fixed various bugs and performance issues.
 The following new feature is supported in this release.

 - **Alerts are generated if a user's password is found in an online leak**.
-User passwords will be checked against a repository of known-breached credentials and sends the user an alert if a match is found.
-(This feature will be available in Microsoft Edge Stable 88.)
+User passwords are checked against a repository of known-breached credentials and sends the user an alert if a match is found.
+To ensure security and privacy, user passwords are hashed and encrypted when they're checked against the database of leaked credentials.

 ## Version 87.0.664.52: November 30